usermp/usermp/README.md

 - 🛠️ **CI/CD Enthusiast**: I embrace Continuous Integration/Continuous Deployment (CI/CD) practices to streamline software delivery, ensuring that changes are deployed quickly and reliably.

 - 📦 **Open Source Advocate**: I'm a strong advocate of open source software and believe in giving back to the community.
-You can find some of my contributions right here on GitHub.

 Feel free to explore my repositories, and don't hesitate to reach out if you have any questions, ideas, or opportunities to collaborate.
 Let's connect and make the web a better place together! 🌐